Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 The vmnic element supports the following attributes:

-Note that KIWI NG will not verify the values that are passed to these attributes, it will only paste them into the appropriate configuration files.
+Note that KIWI NG doesn not verify the values of the attributes, it only inserts them into the appropriate configuration files.

 10.2.3.3 Specifying Disks and Disk Controllers

 The vmdisk element can be used to customize the disks and disk controllers for the virtual machine.
-This element can be specified multiple times, each time for each disk or disk controller present.
+This element can be specified for each disk or disk controller present.

-Note that this element is only used for vmdk and ova image formats.
+Note that this element is used for vmdk and ova image formats only.

-The following example adds a disk with the ID 0 using an IDE controller:
+The following example adds a disk with the ID 0 that uses an IDE controller:

 <preferences>